Structural design of a pier cap from DXF (EN)

 1 New project

 Let’s launch the IDEA StatiCa and select the application Detail.
 Create a new project by clicking New.
 Wizard window is opened and you can start with a selection of proper concrete grade and cover.
-Then continue with Members 1D or wall in the General input section.
+Then continue with the General input section.

 This will load a blank project where we start from scratch.

 Start with the addition of a wall element by the Import DXF button.

 A dialog to locate and open the desired DXF file will pop-up.
 After the selection of pier_cap.dxf (available in source files), you will land in a dialog for selection.
 Select the part of the outline of the pier cap (if you used lines in DXF continue with Consecutive button) and click on Outline.
 Finish the selection by OK button.

 Then import the upper part of the pier cap from the same DXF file.

 The shapes of the wall elements have been generated by DXF, but the 2D DXF reference lacks the information about thickness, thus you need to adjust it manually now.
 Set the Thickness for both W1 and W2 members to 1,20 m.

 Right now, our structure is statically overdetermined, you need to add boundary conditions.
 To create line support, click on the plus button and select the third type in Supports section.

 Constraint the support in X, Z and Ry directions and change the edge number to 7.
 Also, switch off the Compression only functionality.
 The edge numbers can be seen in the Main window.